weejayuk/jump.ios/Docs/Xcode Project Setup.md

-# Xcode Project Integration Guide
+# Xcode Project Setup Guide

-This guide describes the process of integrating the JUMP SDK into an existing Xcode project.
+This guide guides you through integrating the JUMP SDK into an existing Xcode project.

 ## Get the Library